Sjlver/sosp2015-notes/history_day/02perspectives_on_security.md

 In the beginning, security was physical isolation: you bring your data, control the machine, and take away the printouts.

-We still do this today with VMs and Crypto, and maybe Enclaves.
+We still do this today with VMs and crypto, and maybe Enclaves.

 Timesharing brought the basic dilemma: Isolation vs Sharing.
 Since then, things have steadily gotten worse.

 Wisdom:

-"If you want security, you must be prepared for inconvenience" (some US general)
+> "If you want security, you must be prepared for inconvenience."
+>  -- General Benjamin W. Chidlaw

 Where are we now?